 Eligibility and Benefits of Refugee Status

-If you are eligible for refugee status, you may be permitted to enter the United States and even have a path to citizenship.
+If you are eligible for refugee status, you may be permitted to enter the United States, apply for a green card, and even have a path to citizenship.

 Eligibility for Refugee Status